p3hndrx/B-B-Shuffle/README.md

 # B&B-Shuffle
 Dashboard for conducting [Backdoors and Breaches](https://www.blackhillsinfosec.com/projects/backdoorsandbreaches/) sessions over Zoom.

-Backdoors and Breaches is the property of [BlackHills InfoSec](https://www.blackhillsinfosec.com/), but is great for conducting incident response walkthroughs and training seminars.
+Backdoors and Breaches is the property of [BlackHills InfoSec](https://www.blackhillsinfosec.com/).
+It is a great tool for conducting incident response walkthroughs and training seminars.

 # About This Script
 This is a simple HTML page, best viewed at 1920x1080.